 Course Content: The course will cover the principles and practices of Risk Management and the actions that Medical Device Manufacturers need to do to comply with ISO 14971:2019 and the Medical Devices Regulations.

-Course Booking: This course will available by virtual classroom delivery from April 2020 onwards so that you can attend the course without leaving your office or home.
+Course Booking: This course will available by virtual classroom delivery.
 Please send us your enquiry now and see details of upcoming courses here